Wolverine971/9takes/src/blog/people/musicians/Grimes.md

 ---
-title: "Grimes: c's Cyberpunk Mindscape of a Type 7"
+title: 'Grimes: Inside the Cyberpunk Mindscape of a Type 7'
 description: "Decrypt the WarNymph within.
 Journey through Grimes' Type 7 neural pathways, from Anthropocene to AI lullabies."
 author: 'DJ Wayne'
 date: '2023-12-07'